- April 3, Navaratri with Yogi Matsyendranath Maharaj, Australia, Queensland

 The Natha Sampradaya (the Natha Tradition) consists of the 12 principal Panths (branches or subdivisions (streams).
 Each of them has its own lineage of Gurus.
 The Panths were founded by famous Siddha-Gurus customarily as a rule originating from Adinath, Matsyendranath and Gorakshanath.
 A Panth can also have more than one Parampara.
 This is due to the fact that its founding Guru had various Gurus with different Paramparas.
 In some cases Natha Gurus can be listed in Siddha, Tantric, Vaishnava, or even Buddhist lineages what may be somewhat confusing, but not surprising because the Natha Sampradaya is a nonsectarian Tradition.

-In 2005 our Guru, Yogi Matsyendranath Maharaj, was initiated as an aughar by Guru Yogi Mithleshnath Maharaj who belongs to the Dharmanathi Panth (Devi Patan, India) of the Natha Sampradaya; he was ordained into sannyasin (darshani) by his Chira-guru Yogi Devnath Maharaj (Ayi-Panth).
-According to the rules of the Sampradaya, Yogi Matsyendranath accepted Guruji Mithleshnath Maharaj as his mula-Guru (primary Guru) and the Dharmanathi Panth as the principal one.
+In 2004 our Guru, Yogi Matsyendranath Maharaj, was initiated as an aughar by Guru Yogi Mithileshnath Maharaj who belongs to the Dharmanathi Panth (Devi Patan, India) of the Natha Sampradaya.
+Thanks to him, Yogi Matsyendranath received all further initiations and the right to teach the Nath Tradition.
+According to the rules of the Sampradaya, Yogi Matsyendranath accepted Guruji Mithileshnath Maharaj as his mula-Guru (primary Guru) and the Dharmanathi Panth as the principal one.

 Below two lineages of our Guru in the Dharmanath Panth are indicated.
 One lineage is connected to Tantric Gurus: